Across Suez: Publication history

 After SPI went out of business, Decision Games acquired the license for Across Suez and republished it in 1995.
 Decision added two variants (airborne landings and amphibious landings) and two new scenarios, which required 16 additional Arab and Israeli counters and 18 Soviet and American counters.

 Hobby Japan published a Japanese version.

 Reception

 In Issue 5 of Casus Belli, Henri Gregoire thought that the rules "reflect the surprise and shock of the first fight."
 He agreed this was a good game for beginners, pointing out that with only seven turns, the game was quick, and could be completed in two hours.

+In Issue 5 of Zone of Control, Rick D. Stuart found the game to be "no frills", but gave it grades of "Good" for gameplay and "Fair" for historicity, saying, "Across Suez, with its fluid movement and numerous attack options — on both sides — makes for a solid game that is easily mastered.
+The game as a whole has exceptional replay value."